 I cut some of my costs by self clearing it with UPS.
 If you’re Canadian and you don’t know how to self clear an item with UPS you need to read this post immediately.
 You can completely eliminate UPS’s stupid, made up broker and import fees just by picking up your package yourself from a depot.

 So why this door?
 It’s handmade by a couple of guys in the States, not in some Chinese warehouse.
 It’s entirely galvanized metal, no plastic and best of all – it requires no electricity.
 It runs off of a 6 volt battery which lasts for over a year.
-So you can put this door in a chicken coop that’s in the middle of a field with no electricity in sight.
+You can put this door in a chicken coop that’s in the middle of a field with no electricity in sight.
+THIS is partly what makes this particular model so great.
+It’s run with battery power.

 The battery is housed in the bump at the top of the coop door that looks a little like an awning.

-It opens at sunrise and closes at sunset.
+Mine can be adjusted slightly so I have it open just after sunrise and close right at dusk.
 I never have to worry about getting home by dark to make sure the coop door is closed.

 That used to be an ordeal.